-Use the PrimeLocation.com Rental Price Index if you are interested in trends in rental prices.
+Use the PrimeLocation's Rental Price Index if you are interested in trends in rental prices.

-If the property is in a block of flats or is a serviced apartment, there may be a service charge to pay, so clarify with your agent or landlord whether it\'s included in the rent or an additional charge
+- Service charges: if the property is in a block of flats or is a serviced apartment, there may be a service charge to pay, so clarify with your agent or landlord whether it's included in the rent or an additional charge

-Budget for the cost of hiring a removal company.
+- Removal costs: budget for the cost of hiring a removal company

-For example, how important are the local amenities to you, the commute distance to work, accessibility to restaurants and bars, access to public transport, closeness to friends or relatives, crime rates, neighbours, etc.?
+For example, how important are the local amenities to you, the commute distance to work, accessibility to restaurants and bars, access to public transport, closeness to friends or relatives, crime rates and neighbours?
 All of these things will vary in importance, but it pays to prioritise them, and any other factors that may be relevant, to help you determine your ideal location and to make your search as efficient as possible.